 Prior to her time at AGIA, Sedillo spent seven years at PricewaterhouseCoopers, serving as a tax manager for the final three years of her tenure.

 A San Diego native and life-long Padres fan, Sedillo received a Bachelor of Science degree in accounting from San Diego State University.
 She remains active at her alma mater, serving on the Campanile Foundation Athletics Committee and as a guest lecturer and mentor for the Sports MBA program.

-She currently serves on the Board of Directors for the San Diego chapter of the American Red Cross and is a Red Coat for the San Diego Bowl Games Association.
+She currently serves as a Red Coat for the San Diego Bowl Games Association.
 She is an active member of the San Diego CFO Roundtable and the Financial Executives Institute.

 Sedillo and her husband, Chris, reside in Tierrasanta.
 They have two grown children, Ashley, a 2006 graduate of SDSU and Dustin, a 2010 graduate of CSU Fullerton.